WildCap: Facial Albedo Capture in the Wild via Hybrid Inverse Rendering: Introduction

 \section{Introduction}

-This paper focuses on facial appearance capture, where the goal is to reconstruct facial reflectance maps from images.
+This paper focuses on facial albedo capture, where the goal is to reconstruct facial diffuse albedo maps from images.
 As the core step of cloning human beings into the digital world, this problem has been extensively studied in the past two decades~\cite{klehm2015recent}.
 Although production-level results are demonstrated~\cite{alexander2009digital,alexander2013digital}, previous success relies on the assumption that the scene lighting is controllable, ranging from using the Light Stage in a high-end setup~\cite{ma2007rapid,ghosh2011multiview,debevec2000acquiring} to the smartphone flashlight in a low-cost setup~\cite{han2024cora,han2025dora,azinovic2023high}.
 However, this reliance on the scene lighting inevitably increases capture cost and limits usability.
-Thus, we ask if high-quality facial appearance capture can be achieved from images captured in the wild, without ANY assumptions about the scene lighting.
+Thus, we ask if high-quality facial albedo capture can be achieved from images captured in the wild, without ANY assumptions about the scene lighting.

 In the literature, model-based methods optimize lighting and facial reflectance maps to match the captured images via differentiable rendering~\cite{dib2021practical,bharadwaj2023flare,xu2024monocular}.
 Although these methods work well in simple cases with low-frequency lighting, they struggle in most in-the-wild cases with complex light transport, as the optimization is unstable and inherently ill-posed.
 On the other hand, data-driven methods learn a neural network to predict facial reflectance components directly from images~\cite{wang2020single,pandey2021total,kim2024switchlight,yeh2022learning,chaturvedi2025synthlight}.
 Through large-scale training, these methods are robust to in-the-wild faces.
 However, it is challenging for a neural network to fully understand the physical law of light transport, thus inevitably leaving artifacts like shadow-baking in their predictions as shown in Figure~\ref{Fig:cmp_ablat} (b).
-Therefore, it still remains a challenge to reconstruct high-quality facial appearance from images captured in the wild.
+Therefore, it still remains a challenge to reconstruct a high-quality facial diffuse albedo map from images captured in the wild.